 The Reserve Collection is comprised of high demand materials selected by instructors to support current courses and other heavily used items on short-term loan.
 The use of library reserve must not substitute for the purchase of books, course packs or other published materials.

 To place a new or additional title on Reserve, you must complete an online Reserve List Request Form.
 If you do not want to complete this form online, you can click here to retrieve the PDF version and print.
 Then complete the appropriate form and submit to the Circulation Services Desk.

 All photocopied materials must be supplied to the Circulation Services Desk for processing.
-Please ensure that your copying adheres to the provisions outlined in the Fair Dealing Policy or the Access Copyright Licence.
+Please ensure that your copying adheres to the provisions outlined in the Fair Dealing Policy, the Access Copyright Licence or other online licences.